 A) Apartments & condos

-- Use a lidded pedal bin near the box with an inner deodorizing disc (unscented charcoal works) and take it out daily.
+- Use a lidded pedal bin near the box and take it out daily.

-- Keep the bin in a ventilated nook—cracked door or fan moving air past the bin, not at you.
+- Keep the bin in a ventilated nook (air moving past the bin helps more than perfumes).

 B) Septic systems

-- Use a separate, sealed trash path for pet waste; empty frequently to a central bin.
+- Use a sealed trash path for pet waste; empty frequently to an outdoor bin.

 C) Travel & hotels